-Statement on Robustness of Estimates and Adequacy of Reserves
+Draft Statement on the Robustness of Estimates and Adequacy of the Council's Reserves and Balances

-- 1. In accordance with Section 25 of the Local Government Act 2003, the Financial Services Manager (as the officer designated under Section 151 of the Local Government Act 1972) has produced the following statements in respect of the proposed budget for 2018/19. - 2.
-Council is asked to consider these statements when considering the budget for 2018/19.
+- 1. In accordance with Section 25 of the Local Government Act 2003, the Financial Services Manager (as the officer designated under Section 151 of the Local Government Act 1972) has produced the following statements in respect of the proposed budget for 2019/20. - 2.
+Council is asked to consider these statements when considering the budget for 2019/20.